alexzaitsev/apk-dependency-graph/README.md

 ## Usage

-I've prepared helpful scripts for you.
+Some helpful scripts are prepared for you.
 All you need to do is to download and unpack [the latest release](https://github.com/alexzaitsev/apk-dependency-graph/releases) and type the next command in your command line:

 *For Windows*: